Sh1pley/final-assessment/README.md

 The URLockbox is the final project at the Turing School of Software & Design.

 Production for the project lives here [Hotness](https://hotness.herokuapp.com/)
+* To check it all out:
+  - user_name: t@t.com
+  - password: 1234

 ### Testing your JS with Selenium